Jean-François Champollion: Franco-Tuscan Expedition

 While examining texts in the tombs at Saqqara in October, Champollion realized that the hieroglyphic word for "hour" included the hieroglyph representing a star, which served no phonetic function in the word.
-He wrote in his journal that the star glyph was "the determinative of all divisions of time".
+He wrote in his journal that the star-glyph was "the determinative of all divisions of time".
 Champollion probably coined this term, replacing his phrase "signs of the type", while in Egypt, as it had not appeared in the 1828 edition of the Précis.
 Champollion also saw the sphinx and lamented that the inscription on its chest was covered by more sand than they would be able to remove in a week.
 Arriving in Dendera on 16 November, Champollion was excited to see the Zodiac that he had deciphered in Paris.
-Here he realized that the glyph that he had deciphered as autocrator and which convinced him that the inscription was of recent date was in fact not found on the monument itself – it had seemingly been invented by Jomard's copyist.
+Here, he realized that the glyph that he had deciphered as autocrator and which convinced him that the inscription was of recent date was in fact not found on the monument itself – it had seemingly been invented by Jomard's copyist.
 Champollion nonetheless realized that the late date was still correct, based on other evidence.
 After a day at Dendera, the expedition continued on to Thebes.

-Champollion was particularly captured by the array of important monuments and inscriptions at Thebes, and decided to spend as much time there as possible on the way back north.
+Champollion was particularly captured by the array of important monuments and inscriptions at Thebes and decided to spend as much time there as possible on the way back north.
 South of Thebes, the Isis sprang a leak and nearly sank.
 Having lost many provisions and spent several days repairing the boat they continued south to Aswan where the boats had to be left, since they could not make it across the first Cataract.
-They traveled by small boats and camelback to Elephantine and Philae.
+They travelled by small boats and camelback to Elephantine and Philae.
 At Philae, Champollion spent several days recovering from an attack of gout brought on by the hard trip, and he also received letters from his wife and brother, both sent many months earlier.
 Champollion attributed their delay to Drovetti's ill will.
 They arrived at Abu Simbel on 26 November, the site had been visited by Bankes and Belzoni in 1815 and 1817 respectively, but the sand that they had cleared from the entrance had now returned.
 On 1 January 1829, they reached Wadi Halfa and returned north.
-That day, Champollion composed a letter to M. Dacier stating that "I am proud now, having followed the course of the Nile from its mouth to the second cataract, to have the right to announce to you that there is nothing to modify in our 'Letter on the Alphabet of the Hieroglyphs.'
+That day, Champollion composed a letter to M. Dacier stating: "I am proud now, having followed the course of the Nile from its mouth to the second cataract, to have the right to announce to you that there is nothing to modify in our 'Letter on the Alphabet of the Hieroglyphs.'
 Our Alphabet is good."